 Chinese copperhead is endemic to Southeast Asia, and currently, there are no subspecies of this genus recognized.

-There is a belief among local people that after this particular snake bite, the victim can only walk 100 steps and then one pass immediately.
+There is a belief among local people that after this particular snake bite, the victim can only walk 100 steps, and then one passes immediately.